JannesMeyer/chrome-tool/Readme.md

 import { Windows } from 'chrome-tool';
 ```

-The API is like [chrome.windows.\*](https://developer.chrome.com/extensions/windows#toc) except that it returns promises.
+The API works like [chrome.windows.\*](https://developer.chrome.com/extensions/windows#toc) except that it returns promises.

 Functions: